A9 dualling project: Delays

 In September 2023, Fergus Ewing was suspended by the SNP, in part for criticising the party for the A9 dualling delays.
 In March 2024, Ewing, a longstanding MSP, and former minister in the Scottish Government, issued a public letter to Transport Secretary Fiona Hyslop highlighting delays to the project and continuing fatalities on the road.
 In November 2024, the SNP announced it was considering slashing the national speed limit on single carriageway roads nationwide from 60 mph to 50 mph, causing major concern from campaigners that it would further push back dualling of the A9, or lead to the project being cancelled outright, and that a further reduced speed limit would only increase frustration and lead to more accidents.
+The consultation to reduce the national speed limit on single carriageways from 60 to 50 mph was rejected on 15 December 2025, after over 77% of the 19,500 responses objected to the reduced speed limit.
+On the other hand, proposals to increase the HGV speed limit on single carriageways to 50 mph (to align with England and Wales plus the A9 between Perth and Inverness) have been approved.

 There were calls to accelerate the dualling programme and to prioritise upgrading the deadliest sections of single carriageway.
 This was rejected by the Scottish Government in January 2025, which risks the project to miss its already-delayed deadline of 2035.
 Transport Scotland reported that in order to meet the 2035 deadline, there could be up to 43 miles (70 km) of concurrent roadworks on the A9.
 Each section of roadworks will be limited to 15 miles (24 km).